KHLAAC Bylaws

 The term “KHLAAC” shall mean the Kansas Hispanic & Latino American Affairs Commission.

-PURPOSE
+ARTICLE II: PURPOSE

 Section 1.
 By-laws.
 The purpose of these by-laws is to establish rules for the internal organization of the commission and for procedures of operation.